Latefa-B/test/README.md

 # Step-by-Step Guide to Deploy a 3-Tier AWS Architecture with Terraform
-Step-by-Step Guide to Deploy a 3-Tier AWS Architecture with Load Balancer and Auto Scaling Using Terraform - Part 1 : Web Tier
 Deploying a 3-Tier Architecture with Load Balancer and Auto Scaling using Terraform as an Infrastructure as Code (IaC) tool, is a powerful approach to provision and manage such a robust Cloud Infrastructure.
 Deploying and managing it can be complex and time-consuming, but Terraform enables us to automate the process, in a consistent, efficient and repeatable way, reducing human errors.
 This comprehensive step-by-step guide walks you through the process of  deploying a 3-Tier Architecture with Load Balancer and Auto Scaling on AWS using a modular and production-style Terraform setup.
 This project consists of two parts :
 - **Part 1 : we will be deploying on the web-tier, using AWS services like : VPC, Subnets, Route Tables, Internet Gateway (IGW), Application Load Balancer (ALB), Launch Template, Auto Scaling Group, EC2 instances and Security Group.**